 Yang added that the quadrupled risk of a car accident after losing 2 to 3 hours of sleep is equivalent to the crash risk the National Highway Traffic Safety Administration (NHTSA) associates with drunk driving.

 The NHTSA says that each year fatigued, or drowsy, driving causes almost 886 fatal crashes (2.5 percent of all fatal crashes), an estimated 37,000 injury crashes, and an estimated 45,000 property-damage-only crashes.

-The car accident attorneys of Kelly & Associates Injury Lawyers in Boston have long been particularly concerned about drowsy driving accidents.
+The car accident attorneys of Michael Kelly Injury Lawyers in Boston have long been particularly concerned about drowsy driving accidents.
 We have seen the serious injuries or fatalities caused by drivers who were sleepy and struggling to stay awake.
 Fatigued drivers have reduced awareness of traffic conditions, slower reactions, and may not brake or swerve to avoid a crash.
 If a drowsy driver has fallen asleep, a fatigued driving collision may occur with a vehicle traveling at or near full speed.

 A Centers for Disease Control and Prevention report from July 2014 said that in about 3.3 percent of car accidents in Massachusetts involving drivers 18 years old or older, the driver admitted having fallen asleep while driving at least once within 30 days of a crash.